Summer Camp Information Station

 Add additional experiences to your camper’s days before and after traditional camp times of 9am-4pm.
 Examples of add-ons are: swim lessons, free swim, sports mix, ropes course, horseback riding, gymnastics, field trips and more.
 Add-ons vary by location and price, and are available only at the designated times.
 During registration, the add-on options available for the chosen location will appear.

 What is the price per week in each camp?

 Check out our registration page for detailed pricing on summer camps and specialty camps.
 Prices vary by location.

 Summer camp specialties vary by location.
 Every location offers a variety of activities, some specialties, and a lot of fun!

 Are there any registration discounts?

 - We offer an exclusive discounted rate to our members on all summer camp and specialty camp options.
-You can find prices on tampaymca.org/letscamp and clicking “Register Now.”
+Check out summer camp prices for members and non-members by YMCA location.

 - We have scholarships available for those who qualify.